 MODFLOW-USG: A Conceptual Modeling Approach Using Visual MODFLOW Flex

 The course is designed to introduce the participants to the concepts and applications of the MODFLOW-USG code using the Visual MODFLOW Flex interface.
 MODFLOW-USG is a new version of MODFLOW that uses UnStructured Grids; this is a fundamental shift from the rigid finite difference structured grids used by MODFLOW-2005 and LGR, familiar to many groundwater modelers.
 There are several differences in modeling approach that should be followed in order best leverage the capabilities of the MODFLOW-USG code.
 This course will discuss the theory of MODFLOW-USG, the input/output files, and how Visual MODFLOW Flex can be used to build the input files and analyze and interpret the results from a MODFLOW-USG run.
-The course provides a combination of lectures and hands-on exercises that are based on real-world problems.
+This course will also provide a brief overview of theory, concepts, and examples from mod-PATH3DU, a grid-independent particle tracking program for MODFLOW-USG.
+Attendees can expect a combination of lectures and hands-on exercises that are based on real-world problems.

 Registration begins at 8:00 AM and the class runs from 8:30 AM to 4:30 PM.

-Participants should bring their own laptop computer with the Windows XP or later operating system.
+Participants should bring their own laptop computer with the Windows 7 or later operating system.

 MODFLOW-USG provides a level of gridding capability that far exceeds what most MODFLOW modelers are familiar with.
 The first step in creating your unstructured grid is to provide shape inputs for the grid design.
 These take the form of points (well locations), and polylines and polygons representing boundary conditions.
 An unstructured grid can then be generated with local refinement around these objects, providing for effective, local-scale representation of your wells, observation points, and hydrological features.